We can provide you with all kinds of measuring devices: thermometers, voltage testers, moisture meters, mould and gas detectors, to name but a few.

-Measuring devices and test devices: it's best to be spot on!
+Measuring tools and instruments: it's best to be spot on!

 In many areas, going by the rule of thumb is adequate.
 But in a professional operation with numerous sources of danger and safety requirements, this is not acceptable.
 Here you need precise answers to questions such as ''Is electricity flowing here?'' or ''Is the temperature correct?''.
 You can get answers to these questions with measuring devices from KAISER+KRAFT.

-When do I use which measuring devices from KAISER+KRAFT's product range?
+When do I use which measuring tools from KAISER+KRAFT's product range?

 If you don't wish to rely on feeling alone and need to precisely determine ''invisible'' factors, then measuring devices are the only solution.
 This is the case particularly with potentially hazardous measurements such as for electricity, gas releases and temperature changes.

 The measuring devices in our range that you should consider mainly depend on your industry and everyday company operations:

 - In many industries, thermometers are relevant for maintaining cooling chains as well as quality, safety and product tests.

 - Electrical measurement devices play an important role in construction, installation, in trades, in repair work and when maintaining building services.
 An office toolbox should also include a voltage tester.